 Plant in fertile soil with ample compost or manure (horse, chicken, or rabbit) gently worked into the top few inches of the soil before.
 Sweet peas are heavy feeders.

-Provide a trellis of some sort, preferably on the North side of your plants, for the plants to climb.
-I put up my trellis before planting my peas.
-Our trellis is 7 feet tall and these will continue growing if I let them.
+Provide a trellis of some sort preferably on the North side of your plants, for the plants to climb.
+I put my trellis up BEFORE planting my peas.
+Our trellis is 7-feet tall, and my plants will grow even taller than 7-feet if I let them!
 Keep in mind that you must be able to reach the top of your trellis to harvest the flowers, and it isn’t that fun to stand on a ladder and harvest sweet peas.

 Decide how you will go about watering your plants regularly.